 The quality of hand stitching which we achieve is one of the things that our leather keyrings are known for .
 All of our leather keyfobs are individually handstitched .

 The stitching is carried out entirely by hand with the leather keyfob clamped firmly in the wooden jaws of an antique sewing horse held between the stitcher’s knees.
 The position of the stitches has already been marked out and the perforations for the needles are made in the leather by hand with a diamond bladed stitcher’s awl.

 Machine stitched leather will almost always carry the witness mark of the machine’s walking foot – this is the mechanical serrated ‘foot’ which engages with the leather and moves the workpiece along as stitching progresses.
-You will not notice that mark on our keyfobs.
-Finally our hand stitching is finished off with a couple of back stitches which you will see – if you look carefully – usually at the base of the keyfob.
-This is the proof that the keyfob hsa been hand stitched.
-A sewing machine cannot replicate this.
-The stitching can be carried out in the same colour as the leather ~ just as they always were.
-This is particularly appropriate for an original car or for one restored to original spec.
+You will not notice that mark on our leather keyfobs.
+Finally our hand stitching is finished off with a couple of back stitches which you will see – if you look carefully – usually at the top left hand side of the leather keyfob .